Arizona Window Washers : We’re Hiring!

 1. Sloping exterior window sill

 Water has a deteriorating effect on materials, and window sills are especially susceptible to this form of damage (they spend their entire life out in the four seasons).
 But that doesn’t mean you can’t help slow down the rot.
+Using a window cleaning checklist for homeowners can ensure that you properly maintain your windows and avoid long-term damage.

 Carefully inspect your sill’s alignment.
 If it’s tilted even slightly upwards, it might as well be a gutter collecting and storing small amounts of water from rainfall every month.
 Inspect regularly (as often as every few seasons) to catch it early and prevent guaranteed escalation.